yeti/manticore-iosviewfactory/README.md

 * Two-level hierarchical view controller
 * Intents to switch between activities, similar to Android intents
-* Easy transmission of data between Manticore View-Controllers
+* Easy transmission of data between Manticore View-Controllers (MCViewController and MCSectionViewController)
 * Static navigation between view-controllers using their names
 * Dynamic navigation between view-controllers using the history stack